 A contributing factor to the electricity price hike was a fire at the IFA1 French Interconnector.
 However, interconnector capacity prices are also peaking at particularly high levels as a consequence of Brexit trading arrangements.

-Prices on the day-ahead market for the 14th September peaked at £2,500 per MWh, against the £40 per MWh average baseload price during 2019-20.
-This was followed by another extreme evening peak on the 15th September at a staggering £1,860 per MWh.
+Prices on the day-ahead market for the 14th September peaked at £2,500 per MWh.
+This is compared to the £40 per MWh average baseload price during 2019-20.
+This was then followed by another extreme evening peak on the 15th September at a staggering £1,860 per MWh.